bobholt/coding-standards/src/documents/pages/html.html.md

 `<meta name="viewport" content="width=device-width">`

 This configuration sets the content to match the width of the device, while still allowing the user to zoom in or out to their preferred level.
-You may see developers use `maximum-scale="1"`.
+You may see developers use `maximum-scale=1` or `user-scalable=no`.
 This prohibits the user from zooming in on a mobile device, and for accessibility, should never be used.

 ## Validation ##